BreaBang/BreaBang/README.md

   </a>
 </p>

-- 🔭 I’m currently working on a 100-hours project (not ready to share details).
+- 🔭 I’m currently working on a 100-hours project: a resource app to put community resources in one place and make them easy to find for community partners.

 - 🌱 Eager to learn and I have experience learning on the job.